 Congratulations!
-You've taken the real estate plunge and bought a place of your very own.
-It's a scary time, but also a really exciting time.
-I bet you can't wait to share the good news on Facebook.
-But wait–before you do, we have some advice for when and how to use social media responsibly while you bask in that new homeowner glow.
+You’ve taken the real estate plunge and bought a place of your very own.
+It’s a scary time, but also a really exciting time.
+I bet you can’t wait to share the good news on Facebook and Instagram.
+But wait—before you do, we have some advice for when and how to use social media responsibly while you bask in that new homeowner glow.

 DO take and share great photos of your new place.
 This post has some great tips for getting the lighting and composition just right.